 The caramel layer makes this dessert even more delicious.
 As mentioned before, I will give you a second (healthier) option in the recipe notes.
 The third layer is just melted dairy-free chocolate which means it’s really easy to make!

-If you store them in the fridge you might have a hard time to stop eating them, haha, therefore I recommend to store them in the freezer as well!
+If you store them in the fridge you might have a hard time to stop eating them, haha, therefore I recommend storing some in the freezer as well!

 - Great as dessert or snack